SebastianBoldt/Gang-of-Four-and-Solid-Principles-in-Swift/README.md

 Inspired by: https://github.com/ochococo/Design-Patterns-In-Swift

-✅ Implemented
+✅ Implemented and internalized

-❌ Waiting for Implementation
+❌ Waiting for implementation

 ##Behavioral